seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 `workflow_dispatch` only, so the file it cuts its arithmetic out of moves on every production TZ while the only thing that would complain waits to be asked.
 It was dead at step 2 of its own job, under `bash -euo pipefail`, until TZ-27 tripped over it.

+**Since TZ-30 the garrison is `bench/backtest_guard_bench.py`, gate step 14, 94 checks,
+offline.** It loads this module by path and never re-implements a rule it checks (inv.
+21): every assertion calls a production function by name and compares its return, and every fixture is synthetic input to that function.
+Four sections — the four bundles build, close and pass `node --check`, with three negative controls · `_vision_rows` offline, including the refill, the pre-listing window, inv.
+64 and the last-complete-hour stop · the coverage census on hand-built buckets · `_splice`'s arithmetic, admission and refusal · what `target_gate` does with a class. `requests` is stubbed and every assertion about a host that must not be contacted reads that stub's record, so the step opens no socket — **asserted by construction, which is its own limit**: a future reach to the network through something other than `requests` would be invisible to it.

+**What the garrison narrows is inv.
+62 and it does not retire it.** The gate now proves that every function this bench cuts still exists in `index.html` and that each bundle is closed under reference; it proves nothing about the arithmetic inside those functions.
+Production may change what `qualityScore` computes, every bundle will still build and close, and the standing results below remain what they were measured on. **A stale CUT is now caught on every push; a stale RESULT still needs a dispatch.**

 **Standing result — the model is an attention sorter with measured zero predictive power.** `scoreCandidate` IC across both sides and 3/7/14d horizons